Ask users for Phone numbers

 Allow different formats

-Validate telephone numbers
+Validate phone numbers

 Use the autocomplete attribute